volution/vonuvoli-scheme/documentation/libraries.md

 >
 > It is an error if any argument of `/` other than the first is an exact zero.
 > If the first argument is an exact zero, an implementation may return an
-> exact zero unless one of the other arguments is a NaN.
+> exact zero unless one of the other arguments is a `NaN`.
 >
 > ````
 > (- 3 4)                 ===>  -1